Interference-Aware Opportunistic Random Access in Dense IoT Networks: Concluding Remarks

 \section{Concluding Remarks}

-The IA-ORA protocol operating in a decentralized manner with partial CAIT, appropriate for MTC or IoT, was proposed for the ultra-dense $K$-cell slotted ALOHA random access network, where no centralized coordination from the serving APs is required.
-The aggregate PHY throughput scaling achieved by the proposed protocol was then analyzed.
-As our main result, it was proved that the IA-ORA protocol asymptotically achieves the aggregate PHY throughput scaling of $\frac{K}{e} (1-\epsilon) \log (\textsf{snr} \log N)$ in our multi-cell random access network, provided that $N$ scales faster than $\textsf{snr}^{\frac{K-1}{1-\delta}}$ with respect to \textsf{snr} for small constants $\epsilon>0$ and $0<\delta<1$.
-Extensive computer simulations were also performed to validate the IA-ORA protocol and its analytical result---the PHY throughput scaling and user scaling laws were confirmed numerically; the superiority of our protocol over benchmark schemes was shown in practical settings; and the robustness of our protocol was investigated when imperfect partial CAIT is assumed.
+In this paper, the decentralized IA-ORA protocol operating with partial CAIT was presented in the ultra-dense $K$-cell slotted ALOHA random access network, where no centralized coordination from the serving APs is required and thus the proposed protocol is appropriate for MTC or IoT.
+The aggregate throughput scaling achieved by the proposed protocol was then analyzed.
+As our main analytical contribution, it was proved that the IA-ORA protocol asymptotically achieves the aggregate throughput scaling of $\frac{K}{e} (1-\epsilon) \log (\textsf{snr} \log N)$ in our multi-cell random access network if $N$ scales faster than $\textsf{snr}^{\frac{K-1}{1-\delta}}$ with respect to \textsf{snr} for small constants $\epsilon>0$ and $0<\delta<1$.
+To validate the analytical result and the effectiveness of our IA-ORA protocol, extensive computer simulations were also conducted---the throughput scaling and user scaling laws were confirmed numerically; the superiority of our protocol over benchmark schemes was shown in practical settings; and the robustness of our protocol was investigated when imperfect partial CAIT is assumed.
+Finally, our ORA protocol was extended to a CSMA/CA random access network, and then the trade-off between the $K$-fold MAC throughput gain by IA-ORA and the collision avoidance by CSMA/CA was discussed.
 Our random access framework would shed important insights for intelligently solving intra-cell collision and inter-cell interference problems.